DoKevinator/UCI-CSE142-Compilers-Interpreters/README.md

 Compiler was designed to compile a simple non-object-oriented language created by the professor.
 The compiler goes through all the common phases: Lexical Analysis > Syntax Analysis > Semantic Analysis > IR Generation > IR Optimization > Code Generation > Optimization.
 Once this compiler is done running, the output is a MIPS (asembly) file.
 This file can then be run on a MIPS compiler and the program will execute.

+Written purely in Java, with the exception of the MIPS generated file as the output of the program.